sarah-mdv/LIPTraAD/README.md

 - Python 3.7 or higher
 - PyTorch version which is compatible with your setup

+## Files to download beforehand
+- Data from the ADNI dataset, specifically the TADPOLE challenge dataset (http://adni.loni.usc.edu/)

 ## Setup

 To install the all dependencies needed for this project to run please run the